tsbajwa/cell-simulator/README.md

 To change Grid size go to 'src/components/Simulator/index.tsx and change the following variables

 1. numCols - Determines the number of columns
-2. numROws - Determines the number of rows
+2. numRows - Determines the number of rows
 3. cellLength - Determines size of each cell

 ## Improvements